yisiang-ong/Express-Node-JS-and-Mongo-DB/README.md

-# Course project for Server-side Development with NodeJS, Express and MongoDB in cCOURSERA by THE HONG KONG UNIVERSITY OF SCIENCE AND TECHNOLOGY
+# Course project for Server-side Development with NodeJS, Express and MongoDB in COURSERA by THE HONG KONG UNIVERSITY OF SCIENCE AND TECHNOLOGY
   Course module included:
   1. Node and HTTP
   2. Introduction to Express and Express generator